mathieu-benoit/DevOpsOnAzureLab/docs/Lab 4 - Monitor and Learn/README.md

 - Pull Requests
 - Release Definition Overview

-10. After some configuration you could have a new dashboard like that:
+10. After some configurations you could have a new dashboard similar to the following:

 ![VSTSDashboard - Customized](./imgs/VSTSDashboard-Customized.PNG)

-You are now all set for this lab.
-Let's now wrap up what we have seen throughout this lab and discuss what's next for your DevOps journey.
+Congratulations, you have successfully completed the labs.
+Let's review what we have seen throughout this lab and discuss what's next for your DevOps journey.

 Next lab: [Conclusion](../Conclusion/README.md)